How do you get to Tortuguero from Puerto Viejo (or vice-versa?)

 From San Jose you take the bus to Cariari then a bus from there to Pavona where the boats will take you on to Tortuguero.
 Refer to the official Costa Rica Tourism bus schedule for times and prices of buses.
 From San Jose the journey should take about 5 hours if you time it well.

-We have also heard of travelers who have taken the bus to Limon (see schedule here) and then a taxi to the port at Moin (near Limon).
+We have also heard of travelers who have taken the bus to Limon (see schedule here) and then a taxi to the port at Moin (near Limon) (many Tracasa buses would also pass by Moin but on route 32 but not directly the the boat dock).
 From there shared water taxis leave for Tortuguero.
 However note that these water taxis are generally prebooked by the shuttle companies and do not run often so if you want to try this route confirm the details first with your Tortuguero hotel or other reliable local source.

 Finally, there are also some boats from Caño Blanco to Tortuguero.
 Caño Blanco is closer to Tortuguero however the road there is very rough so this will not save you any time.
 This route may not be safe either so we don't recommend it.
 However if you want to try it, it should also be possible to get there by bus via Limon and Siquirres.
 Note that the boats which run from Caño Blanco are private boats run by hotels and tour operators so talk to your hotel before attempting this route.
 For bus schedules check the official Costa Rica Tourism bus schedule.